cwcromwell/docs/GitTutorial.md

 You're not done yet.
 The changes are in your GitHub repo, but you need to share them with the folks who own the original project.
 The next step explains how to do that.

 ## 14. Create a [pull request](https://help.github.com/articles/github-glossary/#pull-request).
 a.
-Go to the original original repo (In this case the [Lone Writer's Guide at SF Write The Docs](https://github.com/San-Francisco-Write-The-Docs/lone-writers-guide)) and push the button that says **New Pull Request**.
+Go to the original repo (In this case the [Lone Writer's Guide at SF Write The Docs](https://github.com/San-Francisco-Write-The-Docs/lone-writers-guide)) and push the button that says **New Pull Request**.
 (It's only on the main page.)

 b.
 Click the blue link that says **Compare Across Forks**.